faragobalazs/react-spa-form-app/backend/Postman_Setup_Guide.md

    - Ensure environment is selected in top-right dropdown
    - Check variable names match exactly
    - Verify variable values are set
+   - Ensure `.env` file is in the correct location

 ## 📱 Postman Mobile App